Back

 Xenikoon differs from Nelsoniella in having a smaller (lower) apical pericoel.
 In addition, some species of Nelsoniella have an apical horn or protrusion.
 Xenikoon differs from Amphidiadema in lacking an antapical pericoel.

-Type species: Xenikoon australis, Cookson and Eisenack, 1960s (pl.3, fig.17)]
+Xenikoon Cookson and Eisenack, 1960a, p.14–16.

-Original description: [Cookson and Eisenack, 1960]:
+Original description [Cookson and Eisenack, 1960]:

 Shell ovoidal, slightly pointed anteriorly, containing a spherical capsule, the wall of which is in direct contact with the wall of the shell except at the anterior end.
 A pylome is present shortly below the apex.
 In one example, which unfortunately is damaged, the shell seems to have been enclosed in a smooth, outer membrane.